Campaign History of the 151e Régiment d'Infanterie - IV

 Despite this, first one then the other of the two companies (likely 5 and 7 Cos. of 2 Bat/151 RI) in the second line of the left sub-sector (commanded by Capitaine Mortas and Rémy, respectively), followed by 4 Co., are put under Commandant Moisson's (162 RI) orders.
 Before any of these companies can arrive to assist, the Germans relaunch their attack, causing the neighboring unit of zouaves to give way.
 German infantry penetrates into the right trenches of the 162 RI and succeed in taking 300 meters of trenches.

-At 1600 hrs, a company from 2 Bat/151 RI arrives followed soon after by 4 Co., which stymies the German advance and allows the commander of 1 Bat/162 RI to organize a defense on his second line.
+At 1600 hrs, a company from 2 Bat/151 RI arrives followed soon after by 4 Co., which stymies the German advance and allows the commander of 1 Bat/162 RI to organize a defense on its second line.
 At 2200 hrs, three companies of 1 Bat/151 RI (under command of Commandant Frèrejean) launch a counter-attack, successively striking the enemy's right (3 Co.), center (1 and 2 Cos., under Capitaine Clémendot) and (as it is believed at the time) retaking the trenches previously lost to the enemy.

 Wounded: Sgts.
 Lamy, Benoit, Toussaint; Caps.
 Ségard, Desmous, Verdun; Sdts.
 Fromeaux, Acquaire, Brumault,Boussac, Charbonnet, Gallois, Piat, Chaviguac, Guilbert, Guiguin, Flanquart, Bouchu, Kusberg, Lemaire, Goffin, Brumet, Gallot, Brigier, Surry, Famot, Ledez, Duval, Lecranand, Baudel.